djdrysdale/digital-garden/posts/refactoring-notes.md

 date: "2020-10-18"
 categories:
   - "pkm"
-description: If you just jot notes down, you’re probably not getting as much value out of them as you can.
-Refactoring them can help unlock the potential of your digital notes to drive new insights and ideas.
+description: "If you just jot notes down, you’re probably not getting as much value out of them as you can.
+Refactoring them can help unlock the potential of your digital notes to drive new insights and ideas."
 ---